-Village Board meeting are held the First and Third Tuesday of every month at 7:00 pm at the Village Hall
+Village Board meetings are the 1st & 3rd Tuesday of the month.
+Meetings start at 7:00 pm.

 Health Information

 Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
 More information about contaminants and potential health effects can be obtained by calling the Environmental Protection Agency's safe drinking water hotline (800-426-4791).